api3dao/old-api3-docs/docs/airnode/v0.3/reference/packages/adapter.md

 documentation for [`string`](adapter.md#string).

-For example, let's say the API wants to encode the following string `this is an example string that is a bit longer` Its encoding is `0x7468697320697320616e206578616d706c6520737472696e672074686174206973206120626974206c6f6e676572`.
+For example, let's say the API wants to encode the following string `this is an example string that is a bit longer`.
+Its encoding is `0x7468697320697320616e206578616d706c6520737472696e672074686174206973206120626974206c6f6e676572`.
 This is the value that should be sent as a response to Airnode request, together with the `0x` prefix.